6 Ways to Get SQL Server Versions

---Get SQL Server Version using SERVERPROPERTY() SELECT SERVERPROPERT('Productversion') As [SQL Server Version], SERVERPROPERT('Productlevel') As [SQL Server Build Level], SERVERPROPERT('edition') As [SQL Server Edition]
+--Get SQL Server Version using SERVERPROPERTY() SELECT SERVERPROPERTY('Productversion') As [SQL Server Version], SERVERPROPERTY('Productlevel') As [SQL Server Build Level], SERVERPROPERTY('edition') As [SQL Server Edition]

 You can see the output of the above statement and it shows the same version we saw in the other options.
 This system function is also very useful to get lot of other details like edition of SQL Server, product build level, etc.

 Another T-SQL option is to use the system stored procedure sp_server_info.